mattitii/Genome-data-processing/README.md

 The example gff can be downloaded from\
 https://ftp.ncbi.nlm.nih.gov/refseq/H_sapiens/annotation/GRCh37_latest/refseq_identifiers/GRCh37_latest_genomic.gff.gz
 \
+IMPORTANT NOTE!
+This pipeline has been developed based on the formatting of the abovementioned annotation file which may differ between annotation files.
 \
 The script will produce two output files:
 1. `<input gff file name>_gene_annotations.list`\